 Radiation therapy uses beams of energy, such as X-rays, that can damage cancer cells.
 This treatment can help reduce the chance that a tumor comes back.
 For people with HER2-positive breast cancer, the combination of targeted therapy, surgery, and radiation often works well to remove the cancer and keep it from coming back.

-Individuals with HER2-positive breast cancer may also receive chemotherapy treatments.
-While targeted therapies are designed to recognize specific types of cancer cells, chemotherapies are medications that kill all cancer cells.
+Individuals with HER2-positive breast cancer may receive chemotherapy treatments, also referred to as chemo.
+Although targeted therapies are designed to recognize specific types of cancer cells, chemotherapy is a type of drug that is intended to kill any type of cancer cell.

 If you have HER2-positive breast cancer, you may receive chemotherapy medication along with targeted therapy.
-For example, you may take the chemotherapy drug Xeloda (capecitabine) along with kinase inhibitors to treat advanced cancer or as a second-line therapy.
+For example, you may take the chemotherapy drug capecitabine (Xeloda) along with kinase inhibitors to treat advanced cancer or as a second-line therapy.
 Chemotherapy and HER2-targeted therapy drugs are sometimes given together in regimens such as:

 HER2 is just one of several genetic changes a breast cancer cell may have.
-Breast tumors also may contain the estrogen receptor (ER) or progesterone receptor (PR) proteins.
+Breast tumors also may contain estrogen receptor (ER) or progesterone receptor (PR) proteins.
 ER and PR are types of hormone receptors.
 Cancer cells that have either of these proteins use hormones (chemicals in the body that act as messengers) in order to grow.
-Hormone therapy can block these hormones, starving the cancer cells and making it difficult for them to grow.
+Hormone therapy (also known as endocrine therapy) can block these hormones, starving the cancer cells and making it difficult for them to grow.

 If you have breast cancer that is both HER2-positive and hormone receptor-positive (has either ER or PR), then you may receive both targeted therapies and hormone therapies.
-Hormone therapy medications include Soltamox (tamoxifen) and aromatase inhibitors.
-Hormone therapy may be given before or after surgery, alone or with other treatments.
+Hormone therapy medications include tamoxifen (Soltamox) and aromatase inhibitors.
+Hormone therapy may be given before or after surgery, alone, or with other treatments.
 This type of medication may be taken for five to 10 years.

-New treatments are continuously being studied in clinical trials.
-If you’d like to know about other possible treatment options, ask your doctor about participating in a cancer research study.
+New types of treatment for HER2-positive breast cancer are continuously being studied in oncology clinical trials.
+If you’d like to know about other possible treatment options, ask your oncologist about participating in a cancer research study.
 Clinical trials for breast cancer may offer access to treatments that are not widely available.
 Treatment provided in clinical trials may be free or lower in cost.

 Shared decision-making is a process by which you and your doctor work together to decide on the best treatment plan for you.
-Your role in shared decision-making is to share your goals for treatment as well as your concerns and personal values, and ask questions about anything you don’t understand.
-Your doctor’s role is to take your preferences into consideration, and help you learn more about your condition and treatment options.
+Your role in shared decision-making is to share your goals for treatment as well as your concerns and personal values.
+You can also ask questions about anything you don’t understand.
+Your doctor’s role is to consider your preferences and help you learn more about your condition and treatment options.
 Your doctor will answer questions and help you weigh the potential risks and benefits of each option.
 Together, you will decide on the best cancer treatment plan for you.
 Shared decision-making is considered vital to high-quality cancer care, and it has been shown to improve patient satisfaction.

-After you and your doctor decide on a treatment plan, it is important to follow your doctor’s directions.
+After you and your doctor decide on a plan for the treatment of breast cancer, it is important to follow your doctor’s directions.
 Keep taking the medication exactly as directed, for as long as directed, even if you feel better.
-If you don’t follow your treatment plan, or you stop taking medication too soon, you may experience some negative effects:
+If you don’t follow your treatment plan, or if you stop taking medication too soon, you may experience some negative effects:

-Are you living with HER2-positive breast cancer?
+Have you begun treatment for your HER2-positive breast cancer?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.